 I chose what college I was going to attend during my junior year of high school, a year before I even submitted my application (read more about how I made my choice here).
-The Office of Disability Services was/is very welcoming and answered all of my questions.
+This is because the Office of Disability Services was/is very welcoming and answered all of my questions, no matter how silly or how complex they were, and were fantastic about helping me create a disability services file.
 They have a dedicated staff member that handles all the low vision/blindness cases, and they know exactly what accommodations I need and what to ask for.
 I am incredibly lucky to have so many resources available to me, and I was excited to be part of this university.

 Since IEPs expire the moment the student graduates from high school, it’s important to meet with Disability Services before school starts to ensure that the student continues to receive services in college.
 Most of the accommodations listed in an IEP can continue to be used if the student adds them in their Disability Services file.
-One thing that does transfer to college is 504 plans, though you still will need to create a file to receive services.
-It is highly recommended that you convert your IEP to a 504 plan before you graduate, something I did two hours before my graduation (though giving your case manager advanced notice is a must).
+One thing that does transfer to college is 504 plans, though you still will need to create a file to receive services, so they have a way of tracking who receives what accommodations and why.
+It is highly recommended that you convert your IEP to a 504 plan before you graduate, something I did right before graduation- read more about converting to a 504 plan here.
 Here is how to create a Disability Services file with your school.
 This also applies to students attending community/junior colleges, though the plan might not transfer when the student moves.

 I investigated what services were available to me before I applied to the school.
 While visiting other colleges, I planned my visits around interviewing staff members from the Disability Services offices in a one on one setting, spending thirty minutes or more at each interview.
 If your accommodations will not be met, this is not the school for you.
 The important thing for the student is to be proactive, not reactive, and that is also true for the Disabilities Services office.
 Some colleges won’t help you until you are in trouble, and it’s better to avoid the problem than to have to figure out how to solve it later (read more about scheduling here).
 Don’t wait until there is a problem in a class to open a Disability Services file.
 I opened mine while I was still in high school after I had received my acceptance letter and committed to attending in the fall.

-Get notes from your doctor prior to the Disability Services meeting
+Get notes from your doctor prior to the Disability Services intake meeting

 If you bring a doctor’s certification that you have a disability, you can set up the file at your first meeting with Disability Services.
 Usually you can find the forms the doctor needs to fill out on the school Disability Services website.
 My school required a recent ophthalmologist report, which I brought with me.
 Some schools may also require a physical, but mine did not.